Does Roncalli offer bus transportation?

 As a parent, how can I get involved?

 Great question!
-There are a number of ways for parents to be involved with school life at RHS.
-Check out these opportunities by going to the following link on the RHS web site.
+There are a number of ways for parents to be involved with school life at Roncalli.
+Check out these opportunities by going to the following link on the Roncalli web site.